4. 12. 2025 | EUTI, Peace and security, PR

 – lunch, beverages and other refreshments provided during the training course at Jable castle.

-Participants can apply only via the ESDC secure internet system ENLIST, by designated nominators, under https://esdc.europa.eu/enlist/login no later than 24 January 2025.
+Participants can apply only via the ESDC secure internet system ENLIST, by designated nominators, under https://esdc.europa.eu/enlist/login no later than 9 January 2026 (EXTENDED TO JANUARY 16).
 A list with relevant ENLIST nominators can be retrieved from the ESDC website at https://esdc.europa.eu/nominators/.
-Registration will not be final until confirmed by the ESDC Secretariat and upon completion of the requested personal data in ENLIST by the confirmed participants.
+Registration will not be final until confirmed by the ESDC Secretariat and upon the confirmed participants’ completion of the requested personal data in ENLIST.

 Kliknite tukaj za branje članka v slovenskem jeziku.